Orange-OpenSource/NMaaS/README.md

 - *Linux*

-   Lastly used with the *Ubuntu 20.04 LTS (Groovy Gorilla)* version on all machines.
+   *Ubuntu 20.04 LTS (Groovy Gorilla)* or newer if compatibility is ensured with kubespray

 - *Python*

-   Both the *2.7* and *3.x* versions are included in this run.
+   *3.x* versions are included in this run.
+(Lastly used : 3.8.10)

 - *Ansible*

    Lastly used with the *2.9.6* version.

 ## How to start